Semantic indexing

 Limits

-• Contextual retrieval is on by default but silently disables if the context model fails.
+- Contextual retrieval is on by default but silently disables if no contextual model is configured or the model fails.
 Check the logs if results feel weaker than expected.

-• PDF indexing trades cost for coverage.
+- Binary document indexing (PDF, PPTX, XLSX, DOCX) trades cost for coverage.
 Keep it off unless you actually need it.

 See also: Knowledge layer, Knowledge discovery guide, Settings reference: Embeddings.